DataDog/hiring-engineers/answers.md

 ![email warning](img/email_alert.jpeg)

 ### Bonus Question: Downtime Schedule
-TO setup downtime I used the `Manage Downtime` UI under Monitors and configured as described.
+To setup downtime I used the `Manage Downtime` UI under Monitors and configured as described.
 See the email below of the scheduled notification:

 ![scheduled downtime](img/started_downtime.jpeg)